 The Paloma is a tequila based cocktail, its name meaning “dove” in Spanish.
 While its true origin is unknown, it is unlike other classic cocktails which pre-date prohibition.
 Any notes about this recipe indicate it was first published in 1953.

-With only two ingredients, Campari and Orange Juice, it’s an easy choice for a lazy afternoon.
+With only two ingredients, Campari and orange juice, it’s a simple choice for a lazy afternoon.

-Dating back to the late 1920’s toward the end of prohibition, the Sea Breeze has evolved from what it once was.
-The original’s pink hue was due to the use of grenadine.
-However, following the popularized use of cranberry juice in cocktails during the 1950s the recipe changed.
+Dating back to the late 1920s toward the end of prohibition, the Sea Breeze has evolved from what it once was.
+The original pink hue was due to the use of grenadine.
+However, following the popularized use of cranberry juice in cocktails during the 1950s, the recipe changed.

 Today’s recipe gets its color from cranberry juice instead of from grenadine.
 Combined with vodka and grapefruit juice, it makes for a refreshing and striking drink.
 The cocktail is a direct descendant of the two-ingredient Cape Cod(der) which uses just vodka and cranberry juice.